commschamp/cc_tutorial/howtos/howto1/README.md

 extra flags which influence the way message payload is read.

-Having values (flags) in the message framing which influence how message payload is read and/or how message is process requires definition of common message interface:
+Having values (flags) in the message framing which influence how message payload is read and/or how message is processed requires definition of common message interface:
 ```xml
 <fields>
     <set name="InterfaceFlags" length="1">